-&lt;sup>1 Conference on the Future of Europe - Report on the Final Outcome, May 2022, Proposal 2 (1, 4, 5) p.
+1 Conference on the Future of Europe - Report on the Final Outcome, May 2022, Proposal 2 (1, 4, 5) p.
 44, Proposal 6 (6) p.
 48.

-- 5. Highlights the importance of access to potable water for the well-being of populations and the risks associated with climate change in what concerns water quality and availability.
-Notes the importance of improving the water management and distribution infrastructure, as potable water losses remain a critical problem throughout the region and invites parliaments and member states to revisit this issue with the utmost urgency. - 6.
-Highlights the importance of reforestation as part of the solution to combat climate change and biodiversity loss, while being a nature-based solution to capture and store carbon, prevent heat islands and prevent atypical expansions of desert ecosystems.
-Stresses the particular importance of these actions within the context of the Mediterranean, as planting trees and deploying green infrastructure help to cool urban areas and mitigate the impact of natural disasters. - 7.
-Stresses the importance of promoting nature-based solutions and recognises that costeffective adaptation to climate change can solely be achieved by protecting and restoring ecosystems.
+- 5. Highlights the importance of access to drinking water for the well-being of populations and the risks associated with climate change concerning water quality and availability.
+Notes the importance of improving the water management and distribution infrastructure, as drinking water losses remain a critical problem throughout the region, and invites parliaments and member states to revisit this issue with the utmost urgency. - 6.
+Highlights the importance of afforestation, reforestation and ecosystem restoration as part of the solution to combat climate change and biodiversity loss, as a nature-based solution to capture and store carbon, prevent heat islands and prevent atypical expansions of desert ecosystems.
+Stresses the particular importance of these actions within the Mediterranean context, as planting trees and deploying green infrastructure help to cool urban areas and mitigate the impact of natural disasters. - 7.
+Stresses the importance of promoting nature-based solutions and recognises that cost-effective adaptation to climate change, above all, can especially solely be achieved by protecting and restoring ecosystems.
 Notes that having a greater number of biodiverse ecosystems leads to higher resilience to climate change and provides more effective forms of disaster reduction and prevention. - 8.
 Highlights the trend of more people living in cities, as recognised by the United Nations, and the important effects of climate change on urban areas.
-Stresses the role of parliaments and local authorities in designing and implementing climate mitigation and adaptation policies for urban areas. - 9.
+Stresses the role of parliaments and local authorities in designing and implementing climate mitigation and adaptation policies for urban areas.
+Stresses, in this context, the importance of greening cities to reduce the rise in temperature, and the adverse effects of its increase on urban life. - 9.
 Underlines the importance of furthering the current investment in research, development and innovation in clean technologies to better address mitigation and adaptation problems.
-Calls on member states to invest in the technologies needed to achieve climate neutrality, achieve energy security and modernise industry, such as renewable energies, carbon removals, alternative fuels and sustainable and energy-efficient building materials.
-Underlines the importance of using data to develop digital tools to prevent and respond to extreme climate events.
+Calls on member states to invest, while maintaining ecosystem services in good condition, in the technologies needed to achieve climate neutrality, achieve energy security and modernise industry, such as renewable energy, alternative fuels and sustainable and energy-efficient building materials.
+Stresses the importance of using data to develop digital tools to prevent and respond to extreme climate events.